-The marine science and technology industry is for all intensive purposes any business that primarily deals with or relates to the sea.
-The marine science industry in Massachusetts consists of a wide range of businesses and technologies, highly respected research facilities, and higher education learning institutions.
+The marine science and technology industry encompasses any business that primarily deals with or relates to the sea.
+The marine science industry in Massachusetts consists of a wide range of businesses and technologies, respected research facilities, and institutions of higher education.
 The industry ranges from companies who produce items as basic as rope used for commercial fishing, to companies who produce items as advanced as undersea robotics and stabilized sensor systems.

 The marine science industry can be broken down into five sub sectors: